codernoyan/real-estate-ai-server/readme.md

 - `POST /openai/generateSocialMediaPoster`: Generate a social media poster for a specific property by sending the property ID in the request body.
 Returns the generated social media poster.

+- `POST /openai/generateText`: Generate property description texts by sending property details in the request body.
+Returns a set of generated texts suitable for property listings, marketing materials, or other purposes.

+- `POST /openai/generateImage`: Generate property images by sending property details in the request body.
+Returns an enhanced image representation of the property, ready for use in marketing materials or online listings.

 - `POST /properties`: Post generated property valuation information to the database by sending property data and valuation details in the request body.
 Stores the valuation information in the database for future reference or analysis.

 - `GET /properties`: Get all properties.
 Returns a list of all properties stored in the database.
 This route is useful for retrieving a comprehensive list of properties available in the system.